 If you aren’t sure if you have ever eaten fresh pasta, then you probably haven’t.
 Fresh and dry pasta have very different textures, and while they taste similar, you can tell a real difference between them.
 Which one is better depends on your personal preference.
 Both varieties taste delicious, but you may prefer how one of them works in a recipe or like to order fresh pasta as a treat when you go out to eat.

-Is homemade pasta healthier than dry pasta?
+Is homemade pasta healthier than dry, store-bought pasta?
 How do they taste different?
 Is healthy handmade pasta difficult to make?
 We have the answers to all your questions about fresh vs. dry pasta.